mathwhiz1212/proxmox-notes/ZFS.md

  `ls /dev/disk/by-id`

- and grab the first entry.
+ Grab the first entry for your drive.
 For example, in:

  ```
 ata-ST1000DM003-1ER162_Z4Y2PWLM